 Because unstable angina can lead to a heart attack, it is viewed as an emergency.
-If you are having symptoms of unstable angina, you should call 911 immediately.
-Your doctor will ask about your symptoms and examine you.
+If you are having symptoms of unstable angina, you should call 911 right away.
+Your healthcare provider will ask about your symptoms and examine you.
 Tests will be done quickly.
 Common tests include:

 Blood tests.
 These can help tell if there is damage to your heart.
 They may repeated often, usually every 6 to 8 hours until you have 3 sets.
 They can also check for cholesterol in the blood, which leads to plaque buildup.
-They can check for other health problems that affect the heart as well, such as diabetes.
+They can check for other health problems that affect the heart, such as diabetes.

 Electrocardiogram (ECG).
 This test records your heart’s electrical patterns.
-A resting ECG can show whether there is damage to your heart muscle or a change in the way your heart beats.
-A stress ECG can show how well the blood flows to your heart during exercise.
+A resting ECG can show if you have damage to your heart muscle or a change in the way your heart beats.
+A stress ECG (stress test) can show how well the blood flows to your heart during exercise.

 Angiography.
-This test can pinpoint where your arteries are narrowed.
-A long tube (catheter) is placed in an artery in your arm, neck, or leg (groin).
-It is then slowly guided to your heart.
+This test can show where your arteries are narrowed.
+The doctor puts a long tube (catheter) in an artery in your arm, neck, or leg (groin).
+He or she slowly guides it to your heart.
 Dye is sent through the tube and into the coronary arteries.
 This makes the arteries show up clearly on X-rays.
 This helps show any blockages or areas where plaques have narrowed the artery.

 Your treatment will depend on the results of your tests.
 Possible treatments include:

 Observation.
-If your symptoms are severe, you may need to stay in the hospital to be monitored.
-If your chest pain improves and tests show no sign of damage to your heart, you'll likely be allowed to go home.
+If your symptoms are severe, you may need to stay in the hospital to be watched.
+If your chest pain gets better and tests show no sign of damage to your heart, you'll likely be able to go home.